mdFuadIslam/CSE470_PG10/README.md

 ## Key Features

 - **Guest Browsing:** Users can browse listings with or without an account.
-- **User Authentication:** Logging in unlocks features like buying, selling, wishlisting, and reviewing.
+- **User Authentication:** Logging in unlocks features like buying, selling, wishlisting.
-- **Sorting:** Easily sort items by name, post time, tag, and more.
+- **Sorting:** Easily sort items by name, post time, tag.

 ## Project Highlights